 Select Elements in a Source and Virtual Dataset for Mapping

 The selection mechanism described above should be used to select the elements for mapping in both source and virtual datasets.
-If the mapping requires multiple source files, the selection in a source dataset may be a fixed-size selection and the printf form of mapping should be used (described below).
+If the mapping requires multiple source files, the selection in a source dataset may be a fixed-size selection, and the printf form of mapping should be used (described below).

 Mapping Elements